 I have been exploring philosophy, psychology, and spirituality since my teens, when I first wondered if this life was a dream.
 I was also deeply impacted by an NDE (Near Death Experience) at age 21—38 years ago as of this writing—in which “I” dissolved and merged with the Absolute Reality.
 This sparked an enquiry into the question “What is consciousness?
 How is it even possible to have such a transcendent experience let alone a “normal” human experience from a brain?
 What or who am I?
 What am I here for?
 How to live and be happy?”

-I was raised by an atheist father and a mother with ambivalent, hidden spiritual feelings, and lived in a diet of science (and science fiction).
+I was raised by an atheist father and a mother with ambivalent, hidden spiritual feelings, and lived on a diet of science (and science fiction).
 I was a total rationalist, interested in nature and how it worked, or taking things apart and building stuff, and naturally very curious since I was a small child.
 As a young teen I wrote above my bedhead “All that exists are the atoms and the void. – Democritus”.
+This is like a summary of the mechanist’s rational worldview.
 Democritus was an pre-Socratic Greek philosopher, one of the seminal materialists.

 When I was re-writing this introduction, I tapped the words “journal of applied philosophy” in my phone, and the machine auto-corrected it to say “journey of applied philosophy”.
 This was an unusual case where I rather preferred the suggested mistaken correction.
 However I was still curious if there was an actual “Journal Of Applied Philosophy” out there (I assumed there probably was) and indeed that was the case.